cshankm/Shankman_2015_DOI/Survey_Simulator/README.md

 Petit et al. 2011: [http://adsabs.harvard.edu/abs/2011AJ....142..131P](http://adsabs.harvard.edu/abs/2011AJ....142..131P)

 Here we provide an implementation of the Survey Simulator to examine the absolute magnitude distribution (H) of the Scattering TNOs.
 For a detailed description of our methods and statistical techniques, see Shankman et al. 2015.
 Here we are set-up to forward bias the Kaib et al. 2011 orbital model of scattering objects (q200_scattering_hot_alt1k_aei.dat), with a given H-distribution.
+For a description of the paramaterisation of H-magnitudes, see Shankman et al. 2013 or Shankman et al. 2015.

 The Survey Simulator was written in Fortran (included here as SurveySubs.f) and has a python wrapper (Driver.py).
 SurveySubs.f must be compiled on your machine, and then Driver.py can simply be executed with the command "python problem.py".
 The simulator runs until it has "detected" a specified number of objects, continually drawing test objects from the model until this criteria is satisfied.

+To compile SurveySubs.f with f2py, use a command like:

+f2py -c --f77exec=/usr/bin/gfortran --f77flags=-fPIC -m SurveySubs SurveySubs.f

+You may need to change the path to your gfortan compiler, if it is located elsewhere.

 There are two files you may immediately want to edit: